iamsellek/wielder_of_anor/README.md

 # Wielder of Anor
 Checks a user's staged files for "forbidden" words (as determined by the user) and, if any are found, alerts the user to the locations of said words.
+Also allows users to block certain branches from being pushed to.

 ## Longer Description
 I am absent-minded.
 Very absent-minded.
 Absent-minded to the point that I'll